vol0s/ais/README.md

 ./ais
 ```

-### ACS [Arch Config Script] Configuration :mag:
+### ACS [Artix Config Script] Configuration :mag:

-The next step will be configuring our freshly installed Arch Installation.
+The next step will be configuring our freshly installed Artix Installation.
 It will handle the following configs.
 It will also ask for Ricing Dotfiles if a Tiling WM is selected.

 - [X] Base Extra libs
 - [X] AUR Helper (yay)